 That would free coaches from much of the busy work of recruiting and let them focus on coaching their current teams.
 Player personnel will become the major track for aspiring coaches as well as a career path in its own right.
 Recruits may see more sophisticated and intense recruiting from a dedicated staff.

 The one thing the NCAA could do to keep this from happening is to limit non-coaching staff.
 That would prevent positions for dedicated recruiters from getting out of control.
 There might still be recruiting coordinators and general managers, but not staffs of many people.
 The idea has been discussed but has run into issues of picking a number and determining which positions will count against it.
 And if the limit is high enough, it might still allow for recruiting departments.

 This change will not affect every single program overnight.
-It will start with football, spread to basketball then potentially become standard practice for other sports.
+It will start with football, spread to basketball then potentially become standard practice for other sports like Softball and Track.
 But it will be a major change regardless of how the NCAA might try to limit it.
 At the very least, it expands the idea of who is a recruiter while maybe taking a bit of the load off of coaches and compliance offices.